yewstack/yew/website/README.md

 If you want to write displayed content in `html/jsx` instead of vanilla markdown, You should wrap your text in `<Translate/>` tags.
-It helps docusaurus to extract those texts and compile them in `.json` files to get further translated in GitLocalize.
+It helps docusaurus to extract those texts and compile them to `.json` files to get further translated in GitLocalize.

 ```jsx